nguyenvukhang/alatty/docs/sessions.rst

-If you want to create more complex sessions, with sophisticated layouts, such as :ref:`splits_layout`, the easiest way is to set up the state you want to save manually by first starting kitty like this:
+If you want to create more complex sessions, with sophisticated layouts, such as :ref:`splits_layout`, the easiest way is to set up the state you want to save manually by first starting alatty like this:

 .. code-block:: sh

-    kitty -o 'map f1 save_as_session --use-foreground-process --relocatable'
+    alatty -o 'map f1 save_as_session --use-foreground-process --relocatable'

 Now create whatever splits and tabs you need and start whatever programs such as editors, REPLs, debuggers, etc. you want to start in each of them.
-Once kitty is the way you want it, press the :kbd:`F1` key, and you will be prompted for a path at which to save the session file.
+Once alatty is the way you want it, press the :kbd:`F1` key, and you will be prompted for a path at which to save the session file.
 Specify the path and the session will be saved there with the exact setup you created.
 The saved file will even be opened in your editor for you to review, automatically.

-If instead, you want to create these by hand, see the example below which shows all the major keywords you can use in kitty session files:
+If instead, you want to create these by hand, see the example below which shows all the major keywords you can use in alatty session files:

 .. code-block:: session